cheny-414/JobCompareApp/GroupProject/Design-Team/Docs/TestPlan.md

 *Describe how bugs and enhancement requests will be tracked.*

+Github will be used for bug and enchancement ....

 ### 1.5 Technology

 *Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*
+* Espresso

 ## 2 Test Cases